laurahgdrn/NHP-AR/README.md

 The model was pretrained on the MacaquePose data set for 200 epochs, and finetuned for 100 epochs.

 # Action recognition
-Action recognition relies on the mmaction2 framework (https://github.com/open-mmlab/mmaction2).
-As this framework is heavily focused on Human Action Recognition, the source code was modified and adapted to enable action recognitoin macaques.
+This project aims at classifying social interactions into grooming and playing behavior of macaques.
+Action recognition relies on the [mmaction2 framework](https://github.com/open-mmlab/mmaction2).
+As this framework is heavily focused on Human Action Recognition, the source code was modified and adapted to enable action recognition macaques.

 ## Preprocessing